arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ![Installing the Opta™ core in the Arduino IDE bootloader.](assets/arduino-ide-1.png)

-Now we are ready to start compiling and uploading sketches to an Opta™ device using the Arduino IDE.
+Now we are ready to start compiling and uploading Arduino sketches to an Opta™ device using the Arduino IDE.

 ### Partitioning Memory of an Opta™ Device